slowe/LSOA-IMD/README.md

 ## Creating cut-down files

 The main data file is 5.6 MB in size.
 That means a pretty big download.
 Thankfully, much of the data in the file is unnecessary for the visualisation or duplicated so it can be reduced.
-First we create a list of Local Authorities with their IDs.
-The perl script `sort.pl` parses and manipulates simple CSV files.
-We just want columns 5 and 6.
-We will sort them alphabetically by Local Authority name and remove the duplicate entries:
+The perl script `sort.pl` parses and manipulates simple CSV files and we use it to chop up the original file.

+For the bare minimum visualisation to show we only really need the overall representation for each LSOA ordered by IMD15.
+So we sort the CSV file by column 8 (IMD15) and output column 12 (overall representation) and save this in `LSOA-repr.csv`:

+> perl sort.pl -sort 8 -cols 12 DEPVSREP160418.csv > LSOA-repr.csv

+We can now render the visual but we want to be able to find out which ward and local authority an LSOA belongs to.
+So we create two more single-column files containing the ward ID and the local authority ID:

+> perl sort.pl -sort 8 -cols 5 DEPVSREP160418.csv > LSOA-LA.csv
+> perl sort.pl -sort 8 -cols 3 DEPVSREP160418.csv > LSOA-ward.csv

+These are in the same order as the representation file so once we load them we combine them back.
+Now we have IDs but they aren't exactly human-friendly.
+We want lookup tables to go from LA/ward ID to names.
+For local authorities we just want columns 5 and 6, sorted alphabetically by name and with the duplicate entries removed:

 > perl sort.pl -r 1 -s 6 -cols 5,6 DEPVSREP160418.csv > LA.csv

-Now we create a list of ward names with ward IDs.
+Finally we create a list of ward names with ward IDs.
 For that we take columns 3 and 4, sort by column 4, and remove the duplicates:

 > perl sort.pl -r 1 -s 4 -cols 3,4 DEPVSREP160418.csv > wards.csv

-To speed up loading we create three separate files with LSOAs sorted by Indices of Multiple Deprivation (IMD15).
-We sort by IMD15 because this is the order in the visualisation.
-That means line number corresponds to IMD15 order and we can lose that column.
-We'll create one file which just gives the overall representation for each (ordered) LSOA.

-> perl sort.pl -sort 8 -cols 12 DEPVSREP160418.csv > LSOA-repr.csv

-Next we'll create a one-column file just containing the Local Authority ID for each (ordered) LSOA:

-> perl sort.pl -sort 8 -cols 5 DEPVSREP160418.csv > LSOA-LA.csv

-Finally we create a one-column file just containing the ward ID for each (ordered) LSOA:

-> perl sort.pl -sort 8 -cols 3 DEPVSREP160418.csv > LSOA-ward.csv

-We now have five files with different bits of the data.
-We've reduced it to ~20% of what it was.
-For the basic visualisation to show we just need the file `LSOA-repr.csv`.
+These final five files each have different bits of the data.
+We've reduced the total to ~20% of what it was and can get the basic visual going with just `LSOA-repr.csv` (74kB).
 We can asynchronously load in the other files to add information such as the ward/LA names.